 Table of Contents

-How to Record Audio on Google Slides on Windows and Mac
+How to Record Audio on Google Slides on Mac/Windows

 Many people using Google Slides want to add audio, like narration or explanation, to their Slides.
 Those audio files will help express your intention while playing the Slides.
 But how to record the audio you need easily and freely?